top of page

 In the era of rapid urbanization and digital transformation, access to accurate and comprehensive nationwide land parcel data has become critical.
 From real estate development and urban planning to environmental conservation and resource management, the implications of parcel data permeate every facet of our built and natural environments.
 This resource aims to unravel the importance of land parcel data, showcasing how it not only fuels economic growth and supports sustainable development but also enhances governmental transparency, property rights, and the real estate industry.
 As we venture deeper into the digital age, understanding the full spectrum of benefits that come from utilizing parcel data is crucial for businesses, land brokers, real estate professionals, property investors, and property owners alike.

-Did you know that LandApp offers nationwide parcel data?
+Did you know that LandApp offers nationwide parcel data for over 150 million properties?
 Complete with ownership information, property lines, land lease and sale estimates, sales and mortgage history data, and over 40 additional data points and map layers, LandApp is the all-in-one property data tool for real estate agents, landowners, investors, and more.

 What is Parcel Data?